-It’s not an easy feat hunting down the best coffee on the Sunshine Coast but we’ve happily knocked back plenty of cups of the good stuff all in the name of research.
-And so here are, in no particular order (because that’d be ridiculously impossible), our picks for the best coffee on the Sunshine Coast and the spots to drink it.
+It’s not an easy feat hunting down the best coffee on the Sunshine Coast but we’ve happily knocked back plenty of cups of the good stuff, all in the name of research.
+And so here we are, in no particular order (because that’d be ridiculously impossible), our picks for the best coffee on the Sunshine Coast and the spots to drink it.

-Out in the sticks, Guru Life is a must-visit coffee spot that doubles as a roastery and café.
-Dishing up breakfasts of epic proportions alongside their cups of liquid gold, this Rosemount cafe, totally floats our high-standards boat.
-Guzzle your helping of the Guru blend in the garden, and if you really want to connect with nature, get your duck feeding shoes on.
-(There’s a pond on the property.)
+Out in the sticks, Guru Life is a must-visit coffee spot that doubles as a roastery and cafe.
+Dishing up breakfasts of epic proportions alongside their cups of liquid gold, this Rosemount cafe totally floats our high-standards boat.
+Guzzle your helping of the Guru blend in the garden, and if you really want to connect with nature, get your duck feeding shoes on—there’s a pond on the property.

 The Colombian Coffee Co.

-Hand of Fatima
+Hand Of Fatima

 Sunshine Sunshine Espresso